WebAhead/master-reference/curriculum.md

 Chat App

 ### Week Ten: Final Project
-We could make this front-end heavy, possibly introduce redux.

-two teams of 8 better than a team of 16. project tbd
+* Two teams of 8 better than a team of 16. project tbd

+1: We could make this front-end heavy, possibly introduce redux.
+2: We could also make this into a UX week, preparing students to work with clients and get them thinking about jobs, cv, networking, etc over the break.

 ## Questions:

- * things missing in the curriculum: front-end framework, build tools, sass, UX, where does it fit?
+ * things missing in the curriculum: front-end framework, build tools, sass, UX, D3, where does it fit?
  * should week 11 be a curriculum planning week with the creation of an original resource as the project?
+ * should weeks 11-13 include the creation of a big useful project that integrates knowledge prior to client work?
  * if weeks 1-10 are stable, weeks 11 + are open to variation?